 User may also create clone of existing snapshot that will be thin provisioned and it will behave in the same way as logical volume from which snapshot is created.
 There is no limit of clones and snapshots that may be created as long as there is enough space on logical volume store.
 Snapshots are read only.
 Clones may be created only from snapshots or read only logical volumes.

 Blobs can be inflated to copy data from backing devices (e.g. snapshots) and allocate all remaining clusters.
 As a result of this operation all dependencies for the blob are removed.

-Blobs can be decoupled from all dependencies by copying data from backing devices (e.g. snapshots) for all allocated clusters.
+Blobs can be decoupled from their parent blob by copying data from backing devices (e.g. snapshots) for all allocated clusters.
 Remaining unallocated clusters are kept thin provisioned.
 Note: When decouple is performed, only single dependency is removed.
 To remove all dependencies in a chain of blobs depending on each other, multiple calls need to be issued.

 There is no static configuration available for logical volumes.
 All configuration is done trough RPC.
 Information about logical volumes is kept on block devices.

 RPC regarding lvolstore:

 RPC regarding lvol and spdk bdev: